inko-lang/inko/vm/README.md

 ## Requirements

-* Rust 1.10 or newer using a nightly build (stable Rust is not supported)
+* Rust 1.28 or newer using a nightly build (stable Rust is not supported)
 * Cargo
 * Make

+## Installation

+Installing the VM is done as follows:

+    make install

+Uninstalling can be done as follows:

+    make uninstall

+By default the VM is installed in `/usr/bin/ivm`.
+The prefix (`/bin`) can be changed by setting `PREFIX` when running `make install` or `make uninstall`:

+    make install PREFIX=~/.local

 ## Building

-To build the compiler, simply run `make` in this directory.
+To build the VM during development, simply run `make` in this directory.
 This will generate a debug build.
 Other make tasks that are available:

 * `make debug`: produces a debug build (the default)
 * `make check`: runs `cargo check` to perform type verification